abtion/guidelines/create_amazon_bucket.md

 In order to easily identify which user connects to which bucket, name them both the same.
 Since this is a user only used through the service/application, the only `access type` it requires is `Programmatic access`.

 Nothing else needs to be added to the user, just click 'Next' until you get to a page showing you the `Access Key ID` and the `Secret Access Key`.
 These keys need to be stored in a secure location.
-Add them directly to the `.env` file, store them in a password manager, so the team also has easy access to the information, or both.
+For the development user/bucket, add the keys directly to the `.env.development` file, store them in a password manager, so the team also has easy access to the information, or both.

 After clicking 'Close' you should have a user without any permissions or access to anything (we will create and add the permissions later).